shdwp/seasondog/README.txt

 ## Configuration

-First you need to edit config.py:
+First you need to edit copy default .sdogrc from repository to ~, and edit it:

 * DB_PATH: as default, database located in ~/.seasondog/database, but you can change it with this variable
 * PLAYER: you need to provide command line for starting your videoplayer.
 Two placeholders: videofile and player_args
 * SUB_EXTENSIONS and MOVIE_EXTENSIONS: you can change or add file extensions for lookuping various files.

+There is another configuration options, they're all documented in example .sdogrc

 ## Usage